 Hyperight

-Electrolux Continuing Journey to Data-driven Manufacturing Excellence – Interview with Klaas Dobbelaere, Electrolux
+Electrolux Continuing Journey to Data-Driven Manufacturing Excellence – Interview with Klaas Dobbelaere, Electrolux

 During this interview, we had the pleasure of speaking with Klaas Dobbelaere, IIoT & Equipment Connectivity Director at Electrolux Group!
 In this interview, we discuss key aspects of Electrolux’s journey towards data-driven manufacturing excellence.
 We cover how Electrolux has embraced data-driven methodologies in its manufacturing operations.
 And further highlighting major milestones that have driven the company’s success.
 Furthermore, we discuss the evolution of this journey, learning points gained along the way, and future directions.
 Additionally, we address potential challenges during the implementation of data-driven strategies and proposed solutions to overcome them.